 (ii) Liquid fuel fired boilers, for example oil fired boilers and so on.

-(f) Based on transmission: According to flow of water and steam in boiler circuit boilers can be of follow types,
+(iii) Gas fired boilers, for example natural gas fired boilers and so on. (f) Based on transmission: According to flow of water and steam in boiler circuit boilers can be of follow types,

 (i) Natural circulation boilers, in which flow of water/steam is cause by density dissimilarity which is due to temperature variation.

-(ii) Forced circulation boilers, in which circulation of water/steam is caused by a pump that is outwardly assisted circulation.
+(ii) Forced circulation boilers, in which circulation of water/steam is caused by a pump that is outwardly assisted circulation. (g) Based on level of firing: According to level of firing boilers can be,

 (i) Fired boilers, in which heat is provide through fuel firing.